-1. You must change the default gateway for the protected network and point it to the FortiGate-VM's second network interface.
+1. Let's change the default gateway for the protected network and point it to the FortiGate-VM's second network interface.
 Go to Route Tables > Create Route Table.

 2. For all destinations, choose Internet Gateway for now.
 You will change the configuration later.
 Click Create Route Table.
+A new route table has been created.